2020 AFL Grand Final: Final quarter

 Richmond carried on its strong play, and, with three goals inside the first thirteen minutes of the quarter, had extended the margin to 22 points: Prestia goaled within the first minute of the final quarter; next, Tom Lynch scored his only goal of the night at the nine-minute mark after a contested mark and close-range set shot; and then Martin kicked his third goal at the 13-minute mark.
 With half of the quarter gone, it was arguably a match-winning lead.

 A few minutes later, Sam Menegola took a solid pack mark for Geelong at centre half-forward, while teammate Sam Simpson was knocked unconscious in the same contest, requiring the game's second extended delay as Simpson was stretchered from the ground; Menegola kicked an impressive goal after the delay to reduce the margin to 16 points and keep a remote chance of victory alive.
 However, several forward entries by Geelong over the following minutes were repelled by Richmond's defence; and, in response, the Tigers finished with two late goals by Riewoldt and Martin to win by a convincing 31 points.
 After its largest 22-point deficit in the second quarter, Richmond kicked 10 of the last 12 goals of the match.

 Post-match

 Having played his final game, Ablett received a guard of honour from both his teammates and from Richmond as he left the field and led the Cats off.

-Tennis player Ashleigh Barty presented the premiership cup to Richmond.
+Tennis player and Richmond fan Ashleigh Barty presented the premiership cup to Richmond.